learn-good/llm-repo-understanding/README.md

 ```

 ## Step 3: Collect stats on, inspect, and edit your XML filetree
 Run `python get_input_tokens_info.py -f path/to/filetree -d path/to/repo_dir` to get information about the files in the filetree, such as token count (using `tiktoken` with `o200k_base` encoding), file extension count, and other info about the distribution of files that will be summarized.
-Ignores files and directories with `ignore="true"` in the filetree or are not text readable.
+Ignores files and directories with `ignore="true"` in the filetree.
+It also ignores counts for non-text-readable files.

 Example output:
 ```